sushil88/sentimentAnalysis/README.md

 platform: AWS
 language: Java
 -->
-# Simple HTTP Endpoint Example
+# Simple HTTP Endpoint Example in Java for AWS Comprehend APIs

 This example demonstrates how to setup a simple HTTP GET endpoint using Java.
-Once you ping it, Once you ping it with comment text, it will reply with the sentiment analysis details for given comment.
+Once you ping it with comment text, it will reply with the sentiment analysis details for given comment.

 [Jackson](https://github.com/FasterXML/jackson) is used to serialize objects to JSON.